capy-language/capy/README.md

 };
 ```

-One of the most sacred promises this language tries it's best to keep is *any code that can be run at runtime, can also be run at compile-time*.
+One of the most sacred promises Capy tries it's best to keep is *any code that can be run at runtime, can also be run at compile-time*.
-There are no `const` functions like in Rust.
+There are no `const` functions to be found here.
 Mine for crypto, play a video game, or anything else your heart desires within a `comptime` block.
 Or at least, that's the end goal.
 A few things haven't been fully fleshed out yet, like returning types, pointers, and functions from `comptime` blocks.

 ### Reflection

-Reflection is another powerful feature of the language.
+Reflection is another powerful feature of Capy.
 Currently, you can get all the information you could want concerning types,
 including things such as the size of an array type, and the sub-type of a distinct.

 ```cpp